souad97/smart-parking-Verilog-/README.md

 # smart-parking-Verilog-
-count and display the full places by verilog
+count and display the full places in 7 seg by verilog